I designed an iOS app that connects to an in-store bluetooth beacon allowing for queue-free shopping.

 To comply with my non-disclosure agreement, I have omitted and obfuscated confidential information in this case study.

-The client was in the process of applying for seed funding in order to build the app, so wanted to demonstrate the conceptual possibilities of their hardware and software.
+The client was applying for further funding to build their platform and wanted a prototype mobile app (with the working title 'Magic') to demonstrate the conceptual possibilities of their hardware.

 - The project scope was large: the target customer, their needs and behaviours, and the problem being solved were undefined.

-Major pain points we discovered were:
+We conducted 5 user needs interviews.
+Key pain points we discovered were:

 - Payment using a mobile phone.